-We have concentrated our research and development efforts on product candidates using our GeneTAC® platform technologies, and our future success depends on the successful development of this approach.
-We have not yet succeeded and may not succeed in demonstrating efficacy and safety for any product candidates based on our GeneTAC® platform technologies in clinical trials or in obtaining marketing approval thereafter, and use of our GeneTAC® platform technologies may not ever result in marketable products.
+We have concentrated our research and development efforts on product candidates using our GeneTACTM platform technologies, and our future success depends on the successful development of this approach.
+We have not yet succeeded and may not succeed in demonstrating efficacy and safety for any product candidates based on our GeneTACTM platform technologies in clinical trials or in obtaining marketing approval thereafter, and use of our GeneTACTM platform technologies may not ever result in marketable products.
 We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners or establishing our own commercial manufacturing capabilities, which may prevent us from completing our clinical trials or commercializing any products on a timely or profitable basis, if at all.
-Further, because all of our product candidates and development programs are based on the same GeneTAC® platform technologies, adverse developments with respect to one of our programs may have a significant adverse impact on the actual or perceived likelihood of success and value of our other programs.
+Further, because all of our product candidates and development programs are based on the same GeneTACTM platform technologies, and development programs may have a significant adverse impact on the actual or perceived likelihood of success and value of our other programs.